sveltejs/svelte/site/content/docs/04-run-time.md

 ---

 Checks whether a given `key` has been set in the context of a parent component.
-Must be called during component initialisation.
+Must be called during component initialization.

 ```sv
 <script>